SeonghwanSeo/RxnFlow/README.md

 We provide the two reaction template sets:

-- We provide the 109-size reaction template set [templates/real.txt](templates/real.txt) from Enamine REAL synthesis protocol ([Gao et al.](https://github.com/wenhao-gao/synformer)).
+- **Real**: We provide the 109-size reaction template set [templates/real.txt](templates/real.txt) from Enamine REAL synthesis protocol ([Gao et al.](https://github.com/wenhao-gao/synformer)).
-- The reaction template used in this paper contains 13 uni-molecular reactions and 58 bi-molecular reactions, which is constructed by [Cretu et al](https://github.com/mirunacrt/synflownet).
+- **HB**: The reaction template used in this paper contains 13 uni-molecular reactions and 58 bi-molecular reactions, which is constructed by [Cretu et al](https://github.com/mirunacrt/synflownet).
 The template set is available under [templates/hb_edited.txt](template/hb_edited.txt).

 ### Building Block Library

 We support two building block libraries.

-- **ZINCFrag:** For reproducible benchmark study, we propose a public building block library, which is a subset of ZINC22 fragment set.
-All fragments are included in AiZynthFinder's built-in ZINC stock.
+- **ZINCFrag:** For reproducible benchmark study, we propose a new public building block library, which is a subset of ZINC22 fragment set.
+All fragments are also included in AiZynthFinder's built-in ZINC stock.
 - **Enamine:** We support the Enamine building block library, which is available upon request at [https://enamine.net/building-blocks/building-blocks-catalog](https://enamine.net/building-blocks/building-blocks-catalog).
-We used the "Comprehensive Catalog" released at 2024.06.10 in the paper.

 ## Experiments